stacksparrow4/title-dbg/README.md

 # Title Debug Mod

 A debugging mod (incl. noclip, centering camera) for the game Title by FuzzyAidan.
-Can be downloaded [here](https://drive.google.com/file/d/1ATE4fRHQD2-ATUpKC564CKwETopNugWr/view?usp=sharing).
+The game can be downloaded [here](https://drive.google.com/file/d/1ATE4fRHQD2-ATUpKC564CKwETopNugWr/view?usp=sharing).

 ## How to use: